History of tropical cyclone naming: 1960–1990s

 As the dual-sex naming of tropical cyclones started in the Northern Hemisphere, the NZMS considered adding ethnic Pacific names to the naming lists rather than the European names that were currently used.
-As a result of the many languages and cultures in the Pacific there was a lot of discussion surrounding this matter, with one name, "Oni," being dropped as it meant "the end of the world" in one language.
+As a result of the many languages and cultures in the Pacific there was a lot of discussion surrounding this matter, with one name, "Oni", being dropped as it meant "the end of the world" in one language.
 One proposal suggested that cyclones be named from the country nearest to which they formed; however, this was dropped when it was realized that a cyclone might be less destructive in its formative stage than later in its development.
 Eventually it was decided to combine names from all over the South Pacific into a single list at a training course, where each course member provided a list of names that were short, easily pronounced, culturally acceptable throughout the Pacific and did not contain any idiosyncrasies.
 These names were then collated, edited for suitability, and cross-checked with the group for acceptability.
 It was intended that the four lists of names should be alphabetical with alternating male and female names while using only ethnic names.
 However, it was not possible to complete the lists using only ethnic names.
 As a result, there was a scattering of European names in the final lists, which have been used by the Fiji Meteorological Service and NZMS since the 1980–81 season.
-During October 1985 the Eastern Pacific Hurricane Center had to request an additional list, after the names preselected for that season was used up.
+During October 1985 the Eastern Pacific Hurricane Center had to request an additional list after the names preselected for that season were used up.
 As a result, the names Xina, York, Zelda, Xavier, Yolanda, Zeke were subsequently added to the naming lists, while a contingency plan of using the Greek alphabet if all of the names were used up was introduced.